Bathroom

 Curious how chrome and gold bathroom faucets might look with matte black hardware?
 Block’s free Bathroom Visualizer lets you mix and match metal finishes, colors, and materials in a digital model of your space.
 Instantly see how different combinations work together, and save your favorites for reference as you shop or plan your renovation.

-For a more detailed approach, Block’s Renovation Planning Tool allows you to build out your entire bathroom design, including fixtures, hardware, and finishes.
+For a more detailed approach, Block’s Renovation Studio allows you to build out your entire bathroom design, including fixtures, hardware, and finishes.
 As you experiment with different metal combinations, you’ll see real-time budget estimates and can adjust your plan to fit your style and your investment.
 It’s a practical way to make confident decisions before any remodel starts.

 Bring Your Dream Bathroom to Life